Many people wonder what hospital indemnity insurance is and if they need it.

 - prescription drugs – some plans will pay a benefit for prescription drugs (yes, even if you have prescription insurance through your primary health insurance).

-Nowadays, many hospital indemnity plans offer these extra benefits or you can purchase them for an extra cost.
+Nowadays, many hospital indemnity plans offer these extra benefits as part of the base contract or you can purchase them for an extra cost.

 Remember, these benefits are typically a lump sum or fixed dollar benefit that you can use towards your out-of-pocket medical expenses or anything you want.